Introduction to formulas

 1.0000001 == 1.0000012 | FALSE | because the absolute value of the difference is 0.0000011 > 0.000001 | |

-"" == FALSE | TRUE | because both strings are forced into the number 0 |
+"" == FALSE | TRUE | because both FALSE is forced into 0 and "" is forced into 0 | |

 Boolean operators